IranDippy/Python-Hard-Way/README.md

 <br>print "Your second variable is:", second
 <br>print "Your third variable is:", third

-you should give three argument when you want to run the .py file and python will use them.
+you should give four argument when you want to run the file and python will use them.
+<br>One of them is the .py file that always you write it but here you should give three more.

 #### Exercise 14: Prompting And Passing
 #### Exercise 15: Reading Files